namratachaudhary/namc.in/content/posts/Currying.md

 add(3)(4)
 ```

-How could be make it more abstract?
+How could we make it more abstract?
 Lets define `curry` , which takes a function and an argument, such that

 ```hs
 curry f n = \m -> f n m